KristenJZ/KristenZ.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # About Me
 My name is Jing (Kristen) Zhang.
 I am a Ph.D. student in [the Department of Communication and Media at the University of Michigan](https://lsa.umich.edu/comm).
-I completed my Bachelor's degree from [the School of Journalism at Fudan University[复旦大学新闻学院]](http://www.xwxy.fudan.edu.cn/n1339/index.html) and my Master's degree from [the Department of Communication Studies at the University of North Carolina at Charlotte](https://communication.charlotte.edu/).
+I completed my Bachelor's degree from [the School of Journalism at Fudan University](http://www.xwxy.fudan.edu.cn/n1339/index.html) and my Master's degree from [the Department of Communication Studies at the University of North Carolina at Charlotte](https://communication.charlotte.edu/).

-My research primarily centers around emerging technology, science communication, and media effects from the perspective of media psychology.
+My research primarily centers around **communication technology, science communication, and media effects** from the perspective of media psychology.
 Specifically, I use survey and experimental studies to investigate:

-a) how emerging technologies and narratives bring new opportunities and challenges to controversial science topics.
+a) **How emerging technologies and narratives bring new opportunities and challenges to controversial science topics.**

-b) how technical elements (AI, algorithms, platform affordances) influence human behaviors such as news/media consumption and engagement in various contexts such as science, entertainment, and politics.
+b) **How technical elements (AI, algorithms, platform affordances) influence human behaviors such as news/media consumption and engagement in various contexts such as science, entertainment, and politics. **

-My research has been published in renowned peer-reviewed journals such as the *Journal of Communication*, *Telematics and Informatics*.
+My research has been published in peer-reviewed journals such as the *Journal of Communication*, *Telematics and Informatics*.

 # 🔥 News